-- 1. Go to Settings > System > Storage. - 2.
-Click Setup under Network storage. - 3.
-Enter the IP address of the host server. - 4.
-Enter the name of the shared location on the host server. - 5.
-Move the switch if the share requires a login, and enter username and password. - 6.
-Click Connect.
+1. Go to System > Storage.

+2. Click + Add network storage under Network storage.

+- 3. Type the IP address of the host server. - 4.
+Type the name of the shared location on the host server under Network share. - 5.
+Type the username and password. - 6.
+Select the SMB version or leave it on Auto. - 7.
+Select Add share even if connection fails if you experience temporary connection issues, or if the share is not yet configured. - 8.
+Click Add.